Phyla-Vell: Annihilation

-Phyla later appeared during Annihilation where she had been visiting her father's grave with Moondragon when the pair were attacked by Thanos who ripped off Moondragon's ear and gave it to Phyla, telling her to go to Drax the Destroyer and how his actions would determine Moondragon's fate shortly before teleporting away with Moondragon.
+Phyla later appeared during Annihilation, where she had been visiting her father's grave with Moondragon when the pair were attacked by Thanos who ripped off Moondragon's ear and gave it to Phyla, telling her to go to Drax the Destroyer and how his actions would determine Moondragon's fate shortly before teleporting away with Moondragon.
 Drax has indicated he will not be stopping his pursuit of Thanos.

 Phyla then goes with Nova and Star-Lord to lead a final battle against Annihilus, being saved at the last second by a massive energy wave caused by the just freed Galactus, which left only the three heroes and Annihilus as survivors.
-Ultimately in the battle, Phyla manages to steal away the quantum bands that Annihilus took from Quasar, weakening him and allowing Nova to finally bring an end to the Annihilation Wave.
+Ultimately in the battle, Phyla manages to steal the quantum bands that Annihilus took from Quasar, weakening him and allowing Nova to finally bring an end to the Annihilation Wave.
 She is then seen re-united with Moondragon, and deciding it's up to her to become the new Quasar.

 Annihilation: Conquest – Quasar

 Phyla had her own mini-series as the new Quasar, stating July through October 2007, called Annihilation: Conquest – Quasar.
-The series was written by Christos Gage (who wrote Union Jack), penciled by Mike Lilly.
-Phyla is finding it hard to follow the footsteps of the former Quasar and also to follow in the Mar-Vell family's footsteps.
-The story is a lot about her trying to handle this power, and seeing if she can contain it.
-She's on a quest, and the object of the quest has real importance, not only to her, but to the entire storyline.
+The series was written by Christos Gage and penciled by Mike Lilly.
+Phyla is finding it hard to follow the footsteps of the former Quasar and also to follow in the Vell family's footsteps.
 Phylla and her lover Moondragon follow a voice to find the saviour for the Kree race who is attacked by the Phalanx.
 In the end it turns out 'the voice' is the Supreme Intelligence of the Kree; thanks to the Supreme Intelligence they find a cocoon, in which Adam Warlock is restoring.
 The cocoon breaks open and Phyla and Moondragon ask Warlock to help them fight against the Phalanx.
 This story was continued in the main mini-series Annihilation: Conquest.